 Sub Forms is one of the more powerful features within the application forms.
 It allows you to have a standard set of questions that are always asked and include these easily on every application form.

-Sub Forms are simply other application forms.
-They can be used on their own or included in other application forms.
-There are no limits to how many sub-forms can be included in an application form.
+Subforms are simply other application forms.
+They can be used on their own or included in other application forms, and the number of subforms in an application form is unlimited.

-Please note: only one level of sub-forms can be included so you cannot include a sub-form that includes further sub-forms.
+Please note: only one level of sub-forms can be included, so you cannot include a sub-form that includes further sub-forms.
 Further sub-forms will be ignored.

-To prevent fragmentation of answers provided by applicants, the sub forms are copied when the main form is published.
+To prevent fragmentation of answers provided by applicants, the sub-forms are copied when the main form is published.
 Changes to any sub-forms won’t affect the main application form until it is next published.
 This ensures that all applicants are providing answers to the same questions unless you explicitly change the form.

 Comments